 - exhibits on the volcanoes, maori mythology, flora and fauna

-- a relief map model of the national park
+- a 3D model of the national park

 - quality merchandise including books, postcards, clothing and gifts